Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 How much does a mixed beverage tax bond cost in Texas?

 Mixed beverage and private club permittees in Texas are required to post mixed beverage gross receipts tax bonds and mixed beverage sales tax bonds for the payment of taxes.
 The required amount of these bonds is determined by the Comptroller of Public Accounts and the applicant’s permit type.
-The required bond amount cannot exceed 4 times the amount of the applicant’s average monthly tax liability or $100,000.
-Bonds cannot be in amounts less than $1,000.
+The required bond amount cannot exceed four times the amount of the applicant’s average monthly tax liability or $100,000.
 Applicants should verify their required bond amount with the state prior to bonding.

 Why do I need this bond?

 Texas mixed beverage gross receipts tax bonds and mixed beverage sales tax bonds ensure that principals (permit holders) pay all taxes, interest, penalties, and costs as required by Chapters 151 and 183 of the Texas Tax Code.
 Permittees of mixed beverages must pay a 6.7% tax on their gross receipts.
 Sales tax bonds have the same purpose as gross receipts tax bonds, except this specific bond ensures that the principal will pay 8.25% of the sales price for each drink sold.

 Tax returns must be filed by the 20th day of each month.
 If the principal fails to file his or her tax return and pay all sums due accordingly, the bond protects the state from resulting financial loss up to the full amount of the bond.